ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 inetOrgPerson: departmentNumber, employeeType, mail, givenName, uid

 In our context, we are missing a **gender field**.
-Of course, we could write in the description field somehting like SEX=MALE, but that wouldn't be very nice and clean.
-We could also write the in the title field (that's what we actually do).
-It can work if we have only "Sir" and "Madam", but what if we have "Professor" ?
-We couldn't differentiate properly.
+Of course, we could write in the description field something like `SEX=MALE`, but that wouldn't be very nice and clean.
+We could also write it in the title field (which is what we actually did).
+This works if we only use "Sir" and "Madam" (or "Mr" and "Ms"), but what if we need to have the title of "Professor"?
+We wouldn't be able to differentiate between them properly.
 The only way to have a real "gender" field would be to declare it, and then create a subclass of inetOrgPerson that can have a "gender" field.
-Type the following command (it give you directory management edition, such that you can edit the schema):
+This can be done with the following command (it gives you directory management edition, so that you can edit the schema):

 ```
 ldapmodify -D "cn=directory manager" -p 389 -a
 ```
-Enter, and then (it will create the gender attribute in the directory manager)
+Enter, and then, to create the gender attribute in the directory manager:

 ```
 dn: cn=schema